 Financial aid is funding awarded to eligible students to assist with the cost of attending a college or university.
-ASU’s Financial Aid Office helps students make and finalize financial aid arrangements.
+ASU’s Office of Financial Aid and Scholarships helps students make and finalize financial aid arrangements.

 Financial aid can come from a variety of sources, including federal and state governments, the university or outside sources, such as companies or civic groups.

-All other required forms should be completed and submitted directly to the ASU Financial Aid Office.
+All other required forms should be completed and submitted directly to the ASU Office of Financial Aid and Scholarships.
 Please see the financial aid checklist and priority dates pages for more information.
 The application period for institutional and outside agency scholarships will vary, depending on the program.

 Financial need is the difference between the cost of attending the university and the resources available to the student to help meet that cost.
 Thus, financial need is:

 Equals Financial Need

 The EFC is determined by filing the FAFSA and combining the student’s contribution and the parents’ contribution (for dependent students).
 All applicants are required to inform the Office of Financial Aid and Scholarships of any additional assistance to be received from outside sources during the application period.